VirusTotal/vt-graph-api/docs/sources/quickstart.rst

 .. seealso::

-  Please check the **API Reference** to take more information about the errors that could be raised by this methods.
+  Please check the :ref:`APIReference overview` to take more information about the errors that could be raised by this methods.

 Expansions
 ==========================

-As it has been mentioned earlier, the nodes have some expansions.
-These expansions are all the knowledge that we have about how and why nodes could be linked in VirusTotal.
+An expansion is the action to get nodes related somehow to a node.

 .. seealso::

-  Please see VirusTotal documentation in order to check all expansion types:
+  Please see VirusTotal documentation in order to check relationship types:

   + `File <https://developers.virustotal.com/v3/reference/#files-relationships>`_.
   + `URL <https://developers.virustotal.com/v3/reference/#urls-relationships>`_.